 Wednesday to Sunday: 10 a.m. to 5 p.m.

-Guided tour of the Château Dufresne Museum in english (45 minutes duration) Saturday and Sunday at 2:30 pm.
+Guided tour of the Château Dufresne Museum in english (45 minutes duration) Wednesday to Sunday at 2:30 pm.
+Guided tour of the Nincheri Studio (45 minutes duration) at 1:30 pm.

 Children 4 years and under: Free